 Apart from giving you life your father will hopefully have been your guardian, rock, tower of strength, support, provider and so much more.

-If your Dad is rather mature, shall we say, and life has been kind to him, he may appear to have everything.
-If that's the case you will probably be stumped as to what gift you can buy him.
+If your Dad is rather mature and life has been kind to him, he may appear to have everything.
+If that's the case you will probably be stumped as to what gift you can buy for father’s day.

-Even if your Dad is fairly young it may be that there seems to be nothing which he wants.
-The fact is that, many people these days have the money to be able to buy what they want, when they want it.
+Even if your Dad is fairly young it may seem as if there is nothing he wants or needs The fact is that, many people these days have the money to be able to buy what they want and when they want it.